This article originally appeared on VICE Romania.

 Back in 2009, I was working at the opening of a casino in Bucharest.
 It was all very glamorous and the owners were expecting a lot of cash to be thrown about.
 I was pretty experienced at the roulette table, so my manager was counting on me to man that position for the night.
 Five minutes after the doors opened, three men sat themselves down and handed me a massive wad of cash to change into chips.
 This got me a bit flustered, but I tried to collect myself for the first spin.
 With my hand trembling, I dropped the ball in but it flew straight back out and got wedged under the door to the kitchen.
 I began sweating profusely.
 I smiled and apologized as the waiter returned the ball.

 I used to be a casino receptionist in Bucharest.
 One day, this massive guy—almost seven feet tall with a beer gut to match—decided to kick off at 8 AM in the morning.
-I should've known he was trouble when he came in, he had this really intense look on his face.
+I should've known he was trouble when he came in—he had this really intense look on his face.
 When he signed in to our computer, I noticed a yellow mark next to his name.
-Yellow ticks mean one of two things—either you're a high roller or an aggressive cheater.
+Yellow ticks mean one of two things—you're either a high roller or an aggressive cheater.
 He could have been either.
 He was allowed to play, but only on the condition that I notified the security staff.
-The chap was barely sat down before he started throwing massive sums of money around.
+The chap had barely sat down before he started throwing massive sums of money around.
 He was placing heavy bets all over the table.
-After a few consecutive losses, his mood turned and he threatened to throw a metal ashtray at the dealer.
+After a few consecutive losses, his mood turned, and he threatened to throw a metal ashtray at the dealer.

 It turns out this guy was so pissed at losing that he managed to remove the top of the roulette table—which is incredibly heavy—and subsequently threaten to murder everyone in the room.
 Security bolted in and managed to drag the guy out.
 Somehow he got back in and started begging me to let him play again and promised that he wouldn't kick off.
 He assured me that he wasn't a bad person, he just can't think straight when he's on a losing streak.
 Fair enough.